 Where does the money go?

-Donations made to the To-morrow's Research Fund have funded a 3-year St. Baldrick’s Scholar Grant for Wendy Bottinor M.D.
-Dr. Bottinor is researching cardiovascular dysfunction in childhood cancer survivors at Vanderbilt University Medical Center in Nashville, TN.
+Donations made to the To-morrow's Research Fund have funded St. Baldrick’s Scholar Grants for Wendy Hsiao, M.D. and Wendy Bottinor M.D.

 The St. Baldrick’s Foundation is guided by a Scientific Advisory Committee, comprised of leading experts in the childhood cancer community, to ensure that every dollar makes the greatest impact for kids with cancer.